gmednick/gabemednick/content/home/demo2.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 35  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.

-title = "Insight and Imagination are the cornerstones" subtitle = ""
+title = "Insight and Imagination are Cornerstones" subtitle = ""

 [design]